 Thick, coarse hair or tight curls and coils

-Shampooing can be the last thing on your mind, since you only need to wash your hair no more than once a week, or once every 2-3 weeks if your hair does not feel dirty.
+With this hair type, shampooing can be the last thing on your mind, since you need to wash your hair no more than once a week, or once every 2-3 weeks if your hair does not feel dirty.
 Daily washing is a bad idea as this would be too drying for your hair.

 To refresh in between washes, try co-washing your hair with water and conditioner, or water wash.
 Water washing means that you massage your scalp using just water, no shampoo, cleanser or conditioner.
 Some people do this in between their co-washes and shampoos.